Wrightsville Presbyterian Church

-We care because God cares for us!
+We care because God cares about us!

 As a congregation, the Presbyterian's in Wrightsville date from May 8, 1828.
 For ten years prior to this the Presbyterian's met informally in Wrightsville in what was known as "The Union Church".